gogagum/dynamic-segment-tree/README.md

 TODO list (with no priority):

 - Think of different overloads of functions that take value as argument.
-- Do something about default filling value of segment tree constructor.
 - Add benchmarks.
 - Custom allocators checks.
 - Support non-default_constructible functors.